uikit/uikit-site/docs/pages/slider.md

 </div>
 ```

-**Note** This example adds `.uk-width-3-4` for each item which makes the slider look very similar to a slideshow.
+**Note** In this example, we add the `.uk-width-3-4` class to each item, which makes the slider look very similar to a slideshow.

 ***

 ## Autoplay

 To activate autoplay, just add the `autoplay: true` option to the attribute.
-You can also set the interval between switching slides in milliseconds using `autoplay-interval: 6000`.
-To pause autoplay when the slider is hovered use `pause-on-hover: true`.
+You can also set the interval in milliseconds between switching slides using `autoplay-interval: 6000`.
+To pause autoplay when hovering the slider, use `pause-on-hover: true`.

 ```html
 <div uk-slider="autoplay: true">...</div>